the-events-calendar/the-events-calendar/readme.txt

 * Bug - Fixed a problem with translations on JavaScript templates
 * Bug - Fixed an issue with iCal email encoding
 * Bug - Fixed an issue on default Venue and Organizer been displayed with null message
+* Bug - Fixed an issue with publication date in the RSS feed not being converted to UTC 000
 * Tweak - Empty event views should no longer return a 404 Not Found status
 * Tweak - New filters added to make customization of custom post and taxonomy labels
 * Tweak - Single event map objects are now accessible for easier customization (props: @tddewey)